 - Checking for proper HTML tags and coding for accessibility.

-Automated tools can only do so much, so this is also the stage where your business talks with an expert about your accessibility goals, ensuring that your site avoids liability issues, and any particular problems that the testing may not have caught.
+Automated tools can only do so much, so this is also the stage where your business talks with an expert about your accessibility goals, ensuring that your site avoids liability issues and any particular problems the testing may not have caught.
 This provides invaluable data that can be used to create a plan.

 If you do not have a website, auditing tools aren’t as necessary, but it’s important to consider all the accessibility requirements your site will have.
 This will make it easy to incorporate the right kind of accessibility from the ground up and provide a template for future growth as well.